 Personality/Character

-Strong, loyal, and brave, Rottweilers are natural guard dogs who regard strangers with suspicion but shower their families with affection.
+Strong, loyal, and brave, Rottweilers are natural guard dogs that regard strangers with suspicion but shower their families with affection.
 Their large size and sometimes dominant personalities require a firm hand and an experienced owner.
 With proper training and socialization, Rottweilers can make cuddly and even goofy family pets.
 They’re dedicated working dogs and loving companions rolled into one sturdy package.

 Training

 Developed as working dogs, Rottweilers are athletic, intelligent, and highly trainable.
 They’re also powerful and sometimes stubborn.
 Rottweilers need consistent, firm training and socialization right from puppyhood.
-They’re very much people-centered dogs who need to be included in daily family life as much as possible.
+They’re very much people-centered dogs that need to be included in daily family life as much as possible.
 Rottweilers do best when they have some sort of regular job to do and receive daily mental stimulation.

 Exercise